Downeaster (train): Rockland

 Until April 1959, the Maine Central Railroad provided passenger service from Brunswick east to Rockland, Maine, via the 56-mile Rockland Branch.
 The State of Maine purchased the line in 1987.
 From 2003 to 2015, the Maine Eastern Railroad leased operation of the line, offering seasonal excursion service to Rockland.
 The route was popular with summer vacationers; Rockland station is within walking distance of Rockland Ferry Terminal, which serves Vinalhaven, North Haven, and Matinicus.
 The Canadian Pacific Railway took over operations in June 2020, but does not run passenger service.

 In 2017, NNEPRA announced plans for a 2018 pilot program that would extend one weekend Downeaster round trip to Rockland between Memorial Day and Labor Day.
 Intermediate stops would be made in Bath, Wiscasset, and Newcastle.
 The proposed pilot was later pared to three weekends in summer 2018, before ultimately being cancelled when Amtrak failed to conduct a risk assessment in time.
 Plans for a summer 2019 pilot also fell through when time ran out to reach a contract with the Central Maine and Quebec Railway.
 In August 2019, local stakeholders inspected the route aboard an Amtrak track geometry car, looking toward a summer 2020 pilot.
 In August 2021, NNEPRA said that the extension project is on hold, though public support remains for it.

 In March 2021, Amtrak included the extension to Rockland in its "Amtrak Connects Us" 15-year expansion vision, coinciding with the Biden administration's push to pass an infrastructure bill.
 Amtrak's map lists stops in Waldoboro and Thomaston, as well as those previously proposed in Bath, Wiscasset, and Newcastle.

 Finger Lakes Railway proposed a private alternative to this extension in January 2022.
 Under the plan, their subsidiary Midcoast Rail Service would operate a rail shuttle to Rockland that would have timed transfers with the Downeaster in Brunswick.
 One daily round trip would run year-round, unlike in Amtrak's seasonal proposal.
 Two daily round trips would run on summer weekends.
+On June 12, Finger Lakes exited its lease to operate the branch after the loss of its primary freight customer, rendering the line unprofitable to operate and again putting Downeaster expansion plans on hold.

+In January 2025, MaineDOT selected Maine Switching Services to operate their branch.
+The company's proposal included plans for seasonal excursion service but not a Downeaster extension.